ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/compute-design.md

 # Compute design
 {: #Compute-Design-Considerations}

-The multi-region disaster recovery pattern for {{site.data.keyword.redhat_openshift_notm}} includes high availability compute options, isolation, scalable compute capacity, software-defined storage, and backups to support growing workload demands.
+The multiregion disaster recovery pattern for {{site.data.keyword.redhat_openshift_notm}} includes high availability compute options, isolation, scalable compute capacity, software-defined storage, and backups to support growing workload demands.

 - To meet the high availability 99.99% SLA, 6 worker nodes are equally distributed across three availability zones within each Red Hat OpenShift cluster in each region.
 For more information, see [Decide how many worker nodes for each cluster](/docs/openshift?topic=openshift-strategy#sizing_workers).